-Trump's Census Citizenship Question Could Have Big Implications
+Trump Added A Citizenship Question To The Census & It Could Have Big Implications

 On Monday, March 26, the U.S. Department of Commerce (DOC) announced it would reinstate the citizenship question to the nation's decennial census.
 President Donald Trump's census citizenship question could be a huge deal not just for immigrants, but for Americans at large.
 The question, if it goes through, would have massive implications for federal-level decisions about political representation and funding.